The Digital Piranesi

 This page was created by Constance Caddell.
-The last update was by Zoe Langer.
+The last update was by Jeanne Britton.

 Plan of Rome and the Campus Martius

-To see this map--printed across three pages--in Vedute di Roma, vol 16 of Piranesi’s Opere, click here for the top image, and here for the bottom.
+To see this map—printed across three pages—in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here for the first half of the top image, click here for the second half of the top image, and here for the bottom.